 Dubstep overdose: new releases from City1, 100mado, Dayzero and Karnage!

-Since the latest post about the Japanese dubstep scene last November there were several new releases out and not only by Dayzero and Karnage, the scene’s far more prolific producers, but also by two of their fellow producers!
+Since the latest post about the Japanese dubstep scene last November there were several new releases out and not only by Dayzero and Karnage, the scene’s far more prolific guys, but also by two of their fellow producers!